tferi99/csvprocessor/README.md

     - double or Double (example: #0.00)
 - Valid values for boolean or Boolean type are: true, false, 1, 0

+TIPS:
-TIP: Sample processor descriptors can be found in 'data' directory.
+- Sample processor descriptors can be found in 'data' directory.
+- You can create/edit descriptor files with Google Tables (save: File/Download as...)